MARK K. BAILEY

 Paralegal and Office Manager

 Born and raised in Oklahoma City, LaCerro is a devout Christian who enjoys food, fun, and fellowship with friends and her beautiful daughter, who attends Oklahoma State University.
-She received her Bachelor and Master’s Degree from the University of Central Oklahoma, after earning her Associate’s Degree in Paralegal Studies from Rose State College.
+She received her Bachelor and Master’s Degree from the University of Central Oklahoma, and has also earned her Associate’s Degree in Paralegal Studies from Rose State College.

 LaCerro was a Human Resource professional, with 15 years of management experience, before she expanded her administrative talents to include paralegal work in 2004.
 LaCerro is responsible for all operational and administrative aspects of the firm, and additionally coordinates the firm’s Paralegal Internship Program.